Blurrybboi/aichat/Role-Guide.md

 ]
 ```

-Prompt will be converted to a 'system' message, while user input will become a 'user' message.
+Prompt will be converted to a `system` message, while user input will become a `user` message.

 ## Role Args